Jxpro/custom-rustdesk/README.md

     -   Open Terminal.
     -   Enter the following command: `ioreg -rd1 -c IOPlatformExpertDevice | grep IOPlatformUUID`
     -   Copy the UUID from the output as the `uuid` parameter.

+3.  **Linux:**

+    -   Open Terminal.
+    -   Enter the following command: `cat /etc/machine-id` or `cat /var/lib/dbus/machine-id`
+    -   Copy the machine ID from the output as the `uuid` parameter.

 ### ✅ Validate UUID